 Single-shot conversion mode data rates are timed from when the START/SYNC command is latched to the $\overline{DRDY}$ falling edge and rounded to the next $t{CLK}$ .

-Commands are latched on the eighth falling edge of SCL in the command byte.
+The exact time that a command is latched in relation to the rising edge of the stop bit depends on the baud rate; see the Command Latching section for details about command latch timing.